 All participants must take the program course of ART 395 or ART 595 for a minimum of three credit hours.
 KU Visual Art majors are encouraged to enroll for 6 credit hours.

 ART 395 Special Topics: Visualizing Traditional & Contemporary Japan Through the Art of Printmaking of Papermaking-3 hours (Required)

 ART 595 Special Topics: Visualizing Traditional & Contemporary Japan Through the Art of Printmaking of Papermaking-3 hours (Required)

 Students may elect to take ART 395 /595 for additional 3 hours for a total of 6 hours if additional work and projects are completed.

 All students will be required to keep a thoughtful sketchbook journal during the program, which will be developed as a means of research for your final project.
 A final project will be required after the study abroad experience.
 The final project will be developed based on individual studio or academic background and will be discussed individually to determine an appropriate outcome.

 Participants will stay at hostels in Kyoto and Tokyo and a hotel in Yamakawa-cho.
-Students will stay in a residence building at the MI-LAB Mokuhanga Artist Residency.

 Open to undergraduate or graduate students from any accredited U.S. college or university, priority will be given to KU students in the School of the Arts, CLAS and School of Architecture, Design, and Planning.
 Minimum 2.5 GPA required (exceptions considered after submission of a petition).